Generic Name: ponatinib (poe-NA-ti-nib)

 - if you are lactose intolerant

-- if you have a history of heart problems (eg, congestive heart failure, irregular or slow heartbeat), a heart attack, stroke, "mini-stroke" or transient ischemic attack, blood vessel problems (eg, those in the brain or heart), or blood clots
+- if you have a history of heart problems (eg, heart failure, irregular or slow heartbeat), a heart attack, stroke, "mini-stroke" or transient ischemic attack, blood vessel problems (eg, those in the brain or heart), or blood clots

 - if you have high blood pressure, high blood cholesterol or lipid levels, diabetes, or bleeding problems